Noisy Quantum Learning Theory: Related Work

 Quantum information processing has been used to either recover HL sensitivity in noisy environments or surpass HL in ideal settings.
 Quantum error correction on sensor qubits, introduced in \cite{Kessler_2014}, underlies much of the first direction.
 Subsequent work has developed error-correction protocols that recover asymptotic HL scaling for particular noise channels, such as dephasing or bosonic loss, and in specific architectures such as trapped-ion sensors \cite{2017NatCo...8.1822R,Layden_2019}.
 Ref.~\cite{Zhou_2018} provides a necessary and sufficient condition for such recoverability, showing that when the noise operators span the observables of interest, HL scaling typically cannot be restored and the protocol reverts to the SQL.
 In the \textsf{NBQP} model, we therefore expect many error-corrected sensing protocols to fail to retain HL asymptotics, since e.g.~the depolarizing channel has a Kraus decomposition consisting of all $4^n$ Pauli strings.
+This intuition is captured in our Theorem \ref{thm:HL_sensing}, in which the well-known error-correction-based metrology scheme from \cite{Zhou_2018} is degraded to the SQL beyond a sensing time threshold.
+A concurrent work \cite{sahu2026achievingheisenberglimitusing} demonstrates that for sufficiently structured signals and noise channels, quantum error correction can recover HL sensitivity for noise rates below a threshold.
+In such specialized settings, our noisy HL sensing window can be extended indefinitely, at the expense of introducing a new threshold condition on the error rate.
 Practically, error-mitigation and approximate error-correction techniques remain promising for metrological gains despite asymptotic limitations \cite{Jeske_2014, Zhou_2020, Rossi_2020}, and careful co-design of error-correcting codes and sensing architectures with well-characterized noise can still enable HL sensing.

 Sensing beyond the HL does not yet fit into a single unified framework.
 A valuable non-entanglement resource in some beyond-HL proposals is quadrature squeezing: by compressing uncertainty in a relevant quadrature while enlarging it in an irrelevant one, and measuring only the former, interferometric protocols can achieve super-HL scaling in idealized regimes \cite{Pezz__2008, Grote_2013, Oh_2024}.
 More recently, \cite{allen2025quantumcomputingenhancedsensing} combined Grover-type quantum speedups with sensing by searching for an ambient signal over discrete frequency bins, giving another beyond-HL framework that leverages deep quantum circuits.
 This work engineers a Grover phase oracle by wrapping the unknown signal with a quantum signal processing transform \cite{Martyn_2021}.
 In the $\nbqp$ noise model where calls to this oracle are interleaved with noise, this speedup breaks down due to known results regarding Grover's algorithm with noisy oracles \cite{ambainis_grover, rosmanis2023quantumsearchnoisyoracle, rosmanis2024addendumquantumsearchnoisy}.
 Refining this algorithm for practical applications will require novel error-mitigation strategies both within the oracle construction and surrounding the oracle queries.
 An important practical follow-up to our work is to connect our noise-aware analysis of learning from uncharacterized systems with these beyond-HL protocols, which are largely developed only in ideal settings.